jalik/js-form-parser/README.md

 ## Using a custom clean function

-All text values can be cleaned using the `cleanFunction(value, field)` custom function.
-This function is called with any value that is a string of length > 0.
+All string values can be cleaned using the `cleanFunction(value, name, field)` option in the `parseForm()` function.
+The clean function will be called with any value that is a string of length > 0.

 ```js
 const FormUtils = require("jk-form-parser");